Skip to article frontmatterSkip to article content

 3D Position/translation

-The 3D position/translations are a trivial extention of the 2D ones with one extra dimension, being defined in R3\mathbb{R}^3.
+The 3D position/translations are a trivial extention of the 2D ones with one extra dimension.

 R3pi=[xiyizi].\mathbb{R}^3 \ni \myvec{p}_i = \left[\begin{array}{ccc} x_i \\ y_i \\ z_i \end{array}\right].

-This is straightforward and there’s nothing surprising in terms of properties, so we will move on to SO(3).
+There is nothing surprising in terms of properties, so we will move on to SO(3).

 3D orientation/rotation

-You have seen the general formulation of rotational matrices in 3D.
+For rotational matrices in 3D, we usually compose basic rotations.
 For rotations about the basis vectors, we have

 R(z,θ)=[cosθsinθ0sinθcosθ0001],\mymatrix{R}(z,\theta) = \left[\begin{array}{ccc} \cos{\theta} & -\sin{\theta} & 0 \\ \sin{\theta} & \cos{\theta} & 0 \\ 0 & 0 & 1 \end{array}\right],